yomerrallo/thecastedkinweb/_pages/characters.md

 ---
 title: "Characters"
 permalink: /characters/
+layout: single
 ---

 # Characters

-*Meet the known characters from the game.
-Click on a character to learn more!*
+Meet the known characters from the world of The Casted Kin.
+Click on a character to learn more!

 <ul>
   {% for character in site.characters %}